oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 <img src="parallel_block_introduction.png" width=800>

-With this approach, the user not only releases threads when necessary but also specifies a programmable block where worker threads should stick to the executing arena.
+With this approach, the user not only releases threads when necessary but also specifies a programmable block where worker threads should expected new work coming regularly to the executing arena.

 Let’s add new state to the existing state machine.
 To represent "Parallel Block" state.